 Remarks

-- Each outcome of the dependent variables,$Y$, is assumed to be generated from a particular distribution in the exponential family, a large range of probability distributions that includes the normal, binomial and Poisson distributions, among others.
+- Each outcome of the dependent variables,$Y$, is assumed to be generated from a particular distribution in the exponential family, an extensive range of probability distributions that include the normal, binomial, and Poisson distributions, among others.

 $$E\left[Y\right]=\mu=g^{-1}(X\beta)$$ - The conditional variance of the dependent variable, $Y$, is constant: